 The complete unrestricted symbolic dynamics is too simple to be illuminating, so we turn next to the simplest example of pruned symbolic dynamics, the finite subshift obtained by prohibition of repeats of one of the symbols, let us say 11.
-This situation arises, for example, in a billiard, and in studies of the circle maps, where this kind of symbolic dynamics describes "golden mean" rotations.
+This situation arises, for example, in studies of the circle maps, where this kind of symbolic dynamics describes "golden mean" rotations. exercise 15.6 exercise 15.8